pattex/octopod/README.md

 ## Usage

+Coming soon…
+I promise!

+## Contributing

+At the moment Octopod is extremely made to fit my personal needs and preferences.
+But it's it is a high priority goal to become Octopod more generic.
+This and of course bug fixes would make the sweet little opctopd smile the most.

+But feel free to fork and push request and code and everything.

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request

 ## Credits
 The beautiful Octopod Logo was designed and created by [Thekla "TeMeL" Löhr](http://www.temel-art.de/).
 Please support her with a little flattr.
 <a href="https://flattr.com/thing/526869/TeMeL-on-Flattr" target="_blank"><img src="http://api.flattr.com/button/flattr-badge-large.png" alt="Flattr this" title="Flattr this" border="0" /></a>